misgevolution/fs-moses-bio-experiments/README.md

     <fs-moses-bio-experiments>/scripts/anal_exp.sh <fs-moses-bio-experiments>/settings/MY_SETTINGS &> MY_EXP_ANALYSIS.log

-That script is gonna create more intermediary files and finally under
+That script is gonna create a directory

+    MY_EXPERIMENTS/anal

+and fill it with intermediary files, and finally under $exp_dir, 2
+files:

-$exp_dir 2 files: results.csv, the results in terms of precision, recall and diversity of all experiments.  avg_results.csv, averaging of results.csv across all folds and random seeds.
+1. results.csv, the results in terms of precision, recall and diversity of all experiments.

+2. avg_results.csv, averaging of results.csv across all folds and
+random seeds.